Blyzi/omni-bench/README.md

 - `--images-directory`(Optional): The directory containing the images to be used for the benchmarks.
 Be careful, some images are quite large (up to 20GB).
 The default is `./images`.
 - `--definitions`(Optional): The list of definitions files to build.
 You can use this parameter or the integrated CLI if you prefer.

+**Warning**: This command will take a while to run, as it needs to download the images and build the containers.
+The images are quite large, so make sure you have enough disk space available.

 ### Run benchmarks
 To run the benchmarks, use the following command: